 「仏像が、実は、⻄洋の⽂明と東洋の⽂明との間に⽣ま れた⼦供だ。。。いろいろな形を取りながら、結局失わ ずに伝わっていったのだ・・・」

 I’m not sure if this was the underlining thought from Yoshino Genzaburou, but as Japan sometimes fears for the potential loss of its own culture with more and more a mingle of people in the country, the inevitable fusion of humans and cultures can bring about amazing new, unprecedented creations.
 Greatness is recognized when due and so cultures can continue anywhere in the world to become a part of a big global culture everyone is part of.
-It’s true for Japan, my country, any country, for we all carry culture within us and therewith can pass it on to others.
+It’s true for Japan, my country, any country, for we all carry culture within us and therewith can pass it on to others – the grand treasures of the human species.
 A comforting thought, I like to hold on to.

 Taking life into one’s own hands!

 And so, it might be in the early hours of a crisp spring morning 。。。春の 朝。。。 or any morning, it comes to our mind that we can all choose to go with the flow or go against it, but to face it straight, the world will move on with or without our individual doings.
+Doing nothing is also a choice, but the outlook is according to this.
 However, as we become aware of it, we may as well want to contribute something to the way of humanity, which can together achieve superhuman, or if you want god-like.
 We have it all buried hiddenly within us, the gift to create, but is strongest when bundled in all of humanity.
 Imagine, even if just naively, what humanity could accomplish together.
 Limits could only be in our own minds!

 “That’s it!
 Even from so deep down a place, that thing had no choice but to stretch and work itself out of it!”
 Coper-kun on the narcissus plantlet 🌱, he discovered in the garden …